 The Rosetta Stone

 The Rosetta Stone is a stele composed of granodiorite inscribed with three versions of a decree issued in Memphis, Egypt, in 196 BC during the Ptolemaic dynasty on behalf of King Ptolemy V Epiphanes.
-It was found in a small village in the Delta called Rosetta (Rashid).
+The stele was found in a small village in the Delta called Rosetta (Rashid).
 It is called the Rosetta Stone because it was discovered in a town called Rosetta (Rashid).

 Egyptologist Jean-François Champollion was able to decipher the ancient Egyptian hieroglyphs through the oval shapes found in the hieroglyphic text, which are known as Kharratis and include the names of kings and queens.

-Why is it important?
+Why it is important?

 It is one of the most important objects in the British Museum as it holds the key to understanding Egyptian hieroglyphs—a script made up of small pictures that was used originally in ancient Egypt for religious texts.

-The picture shows the principle by which the French Egyptologist Jean-François Champollion deciphered the Rosetta Stone.
-In 1799, a stone tablet was found near the Egyptian village of Rosetta.
 The inscription was carved in three languages: Demotic, Greek and Late Egyptian.
 Champollion was able to decipher the name of King Ptolys (Ptolomew) and Queen Cleopatra on an obelisk from Philae and thus the inscription.

 What were the languages written on the Rosetta Stone?